Houston Child Support Lawyers

 Enforcing Support Agreements

-From the definition, Houston Child Support is the duty to make payments for the financial care and support of your child during and after a separation or divorce.
+According to the definition, Houston Child Support is the duty to make payments for the financial care and support of your child during and after a separation or divorce.
 Generally, the non-custodial parent pays the custodial parent.
-A father may be required to pay the mother or perhaps the mother might be required to pay the father.
+A father may be required to pay the mother, or perhaps the mother might be required to pay the father.

 Houston Child Support Enforcement